Showing posts with label 2017. Show all posts

 Atari = crazy

-Whitewater Madness was under development in 1989 by Scott Williamson and Ed Schneider for Atari themselves.
-With great faith, it was specifically designed for the then-new Atari STe (possibly one of the first games to utilise the enhanced hardware).
-Sadly, the game was finished but never released which is disappointing, to say the least.
+Whitewater Madness was under development in 1989 by Scott Williamson and Ed Schneider for Atari.
+With great faith, it was specifically designed for the new Atari STe (possibly one of the first games to utilise the enhanced hardware).
+The game was finished but never released which is disappointing, to say the least.

-This is a shoot 'em up taking place on a river; just imagine what would happen if you took Toobin' and then slapped in a dollop of river-raid violence.
-Well, then you have Whitewater Madness, a vertically scrolling shooter that has us sailing down a bizarre stretch of water that takes place through space and time like Dr Who.
-And bizarre it is.
+This is a shoot 'em up taking place on a river; imagine what would happen if you took Toobin' and then slapped in a dollop of river-raid's violence.
+You will have Whitewater Madness, a vertically scrolling shooter that has us sailing down a bizarre stretch of water through space and time like Dr Who.

-In Atari's wisdom, they decided not to bother with this and it was left to gather dust in the halls of the forgotten.
-You know, I sure love Atari for giving us the ST/STe computers but there are times when they tested our patience somewhat!
+In Atari's wisdom, they decided not to bother releasing it.
+It was left gathering dust in the halls of the forgotten.
+I love Atari for giving us the ST/STe computers but their marketing skills sure tested our patience!
 Well, cheer up because I have a treat in store for you with the full and finished version of Whitewater Madness to download and play for yourself.
-That's right, the disks have been found and guess who has been given a copy? ;-)
+That's right, the disks have been found and I've been given copies!!

 The controls are superb but you can also use the rapids for additional effect.